eggshell/rotisserie-talk/Application Overview/05_slide.md

 # OCR Microservice

 * In comes TensorFlow and Python3!
-* Coworker was able to train a neural net specifically on cropped imaages we had obtained from running our app and storing in a Kubernetes persistent volume.
+* Coworker was able to train a neural net specifically on cropped images we had obtained from running our app and storing them  in a Kubernetes persistent volume.
 * The pre-trained model is provided at build time for the OCR container.
 * Flexibility of container deployments allows us to deliver updates to models